afrank84/LoseItForReal/tools/template_AI_Prompt.md

 You must:
 - Infer meal boundaries (breakfast/lunch/dinner/snacks) from context.
 - If a meal is not mentioned, include it with an empty block.
-- If the date is not explicitly given, assume TODAY in the user’s local time.
+- If the date is not explicitly given, assume TODAY in the user's local timezone.
 - If day_type is not given, default to "normal".
 - Never ask the user to reformat or clarify.
 - Never require headings or templates from the user.